krugertech/RfcEmailValidator/README.md

-# Email Validator - RFC Compliance Documentation
+# RFC Compliant Email Address Validator

 A lightweight email address validator that implements full support for RFC5322 and partial support for RFC6531 & RFC2822 without dependencies on System.Net.Mail.